-The Group's major financial assets and financial liabilities include rental deposit, accounts and bills receivables, other receivables, deposits and prepayments, financial assets at FVTPL, bank balances and cash, accounts payables, other payables, other loans and convertible bonds.
+The Group's major financial assets and financial liabilities include rental deposit, account and bill receivables, other receivables, deposits and prepayments, bank balances and cash, account payables, other payables, other loans and convertible bonds.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments included market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.

-Market risk

-Currency risk
+Market risk Currency risk